Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 ```

 ### Step 3 - Leveraging Time-Travel to Revert our Table
-With our bad query_id stored as a variable, we can execute the next query which will replace our `truck_dev` table with what it looked like [BEFORE](https://docs.snowflake.com/en/sql-reference/constructs/at-before) the incorrect query_id statement using Time-Travel.
+With our bad query_id stored as a Variable, we can execute the next query which will replace our `truck_dev` Table with what it looked like [BEFORE](https://docs.snowflake.com/en/sql-reference/constructs/at-before) the incorrect query_id statement using Time-Travel.

 ```
 CREATE OR REPLACE TABLE frostbyte_tasty_bytes.raw_pos.truck_dev